 Don’t skip meals.

-You gotta fill your tank at regular intervals to fuel you (so you can get all the important stuff you’ve got planned, DONE!) and to keep your metabolism ticking.
+You gotta fill your tank at regular intervals to fuel you… so you can get all your important stuff you’ve got planned, DONE! (like watching Ron Finley’s Masterclass commercial… over and over again) and to keep your metabolism ticking.

 Those regular intervals are also known as:

 Plus healthy snacks between meals when your tank’s empty.

 When you don’t eat regularly, your metabolism sloooooows down to reserve energy.